Writing Educational Resources

 - Ask your son/daughter to write.
 Ask your son/daughter to do some of the everyday writing that needs to occur at home.
 Examples include writing invitations, thank you's, comment cards, etc.

 - Let your son/daughter be your teacher.
 Writers learn by teaching.
 Ask your son/daughter to explain the meaning of a passage, compose a letter, or help to rewrite a sentence.
 Ask for help in coming up with just the right word or the proper punctuation mark.

 - See your son/daughter as a writer.
 Believe in your son/daughter's ability to write.
 This is the most powerful thing you can do to improve his/her writing skills.
 Take every opportunity to say "You are a quality writer."

 (Adapted from Creating Writers Through Six-Traits Writing Assessment and Instruction, 4th ed.
 Spandel, V.)

 Six Traits Writing Tips for Parents

 The traits are not new.
 A trait can be defined as a quality or characteristic critical to successful performance.
-Just as there are traits for good ice skating, like balance, grace, technical skill and so on, there are traits for good writing.
+Just as there are traits for good ice skating, such as balance, grace, technical skill and so on, there are traits for good writing.
 The traits for good writing include ideas, organization, voice, word choice, sentence fluency, and conventions.
-Traits give the writer a clear picture of what to do to revise their writing - making it the best it can be.
+Traits give the writer a clear picture of what to do to revise their writing, to make it the best it can be.

 The ideas are the heart of the message, the content of the piece, the main theme, together with the details that enrich and develop that theme.

 A paper with good ideas is clear, focused, and holds the reader’s attention.
-Ideas are the heart of the message.
 They are the reason we are writing.
 Parents can suggest that their children ask the following: